Al-Jahith's Treasury: Establishment in Amman (1948–1993)

 Khalil's son Mamduh was born in Karak in 1930 and attended school through sixth grade before becoming an apprentice to his father.
 Later, he would become an autodidact, teaching himself English and Turkish and acquiring a name as a respected poet.

 He entered the Jordanian military and fought in the 1948 Arab–Israeli War.
 He was wounded in a land mine explosion in the vicinity of Qalandia and as a consequence his leg had to be amputated.
 He moved briefly to Beirut for his convalescence.

 In 1948, Mamduh returned to Amman with the books that he had inherited.
 Like his father before him, he took advantage of King Abdullah I's royal licence for the Al-Maaytah family to set up a bookstore.
 At that time, there was no public library system in Jordan.
 From the beginning, Mamduh saw the mission of al-Jahith's Treasury to be the free spread of knowledge, even among those who could not afford to buy books, so he turned the store into a lending library and advertised it as such.
 Any book could be borrowed for a month for a token sum, and any book could be exchanged for another.

 Al-Jahith's Treasury went through a series of peregrinations due to economic pressures and orders from the municipality.
 The first location was near the Yemeni market; from there, Mamduh moved to the vicinity of the Arab Bank next to Abu Seer Sweets; from there, he moved to a location abutting the Roman Nymphaeum (where Hamzeh's branch remains to this day), and, finally, he set up a kiosk on the corner of Basman Street, across from the Central Post Office and Hashim Restaurant (where Hisham's branch remains to this day).
 Both in Mamduh's tenure and in recent years, the municipality and developers have attempted to shut down the store but failed in the face of public outcry.

 Mamduh developed connections between Al-Jahith's Treasury and the University of Jordan and Al al-Bayt University, which have benefited from the loan of rare manuscripts from the Al-Maaytahs, for the purpose of research, display in exhibits, and editing for publication.

-Mamduh Al-Maaytah passed away in 1993 and bequeathed the bookstore to his seven children, three of whom—Hisham, Hamzeh, and Muhammad—have continued in his footsteps and carried on the legacy of Al-Jahith's Treasury.
+Mamduh Al-Maaytah died in 1993 and bequeathed the bookstore to his seven children, three of whom—Hisham, Hamzeh, and Muhammad—have continued in his footsteps and carried on the legacy of Al-Jahith's Treasury.